 The 100 mile route starts in Grandjean, ID.
 There are 4 transition points and 5 segments.

-Both routes end in the Sun Valley area at the Ketchum Town Square where your entry includes an entry into the Sawtooth Brewery’s Oktoberfest.
+Both routes end in the Sun Valley area in Ketchum/Sun Valley where your entry includes a full BBQ.
+This includes a custom finisher's pint glass and free beer from the Sawtooth Brewery.
 This includes a custom finisher's pint glass, a free beer and Bavarian meal!
-Hang with your teammates and enjoy the live music as you recap your day's efforts.
+Hang with your teammates and enjoy the music as you recap your day's efforts.
 And as usual, results are posted live in the expo and online.
 Awards will be given to the fastest teams and soloists for each gender.
 Additional bragging rights will be awarded for KOM’s along the course.

 It's the sort of event that weaves cyclists together.
 At the end of the day, there are at least 3 other people on the planet who have experienced the same rushes, challenges and euphoria that you will now attempt to communicate to your family (albeit unsuccessfully) for at least the next week.
 It's like being part of a secret club - suddenly you all have something in common that was so awesome and inspiring to be part of; you just know it will stay with you for a long time to come.